 There are four main components to FRSW’s recycling business including collection, sorting, baling and selling.

 Recyclables are collected throughout the region in two ways.
 The first is through curbside pickup which is either weekly or monthly depending on the area.
 Residents sort their recyclables into either the blue bin (plastic and metal) or grey bin (paper products).
+For large-sized cardboard product such as flat screen televisions, deck screens and other related items, please flatten and bundle if possible.
+Large cardboard items not broken down, may be left curbside by collectors.
+FRSW thanks you for your cooperation.

 Once collected, the items are transported to the Recycle Building where the next process begins.